 If you want to travel to Canada, you might need a visa.
-A few countries are exempt from Canada visas, but many more need it.
+A few countries are exempt from Canada visas, but many more need them.
 If you need one, you should know about a visa and passport.
-The application process for a Canadian visa is often performed through the Canadian government website.
-To know more about the Canada visa application, visit A Complete Guide to Canada Visa Application.
+The article explains whether you need a Canada visa or not, the requirements, and who needs short-stay and long-stay visas.
+Different types of Canada visas to choose from and more.

 Who needs and Does not Need a Canada visa?